 Papers are sought that address innovative solutions to the development and use of electrical and electronic instruments and equipment to measure, monitor and/or record physical phenomena for the purpose of advancing measurement science, methods, functionality and applications.
 The scope of these papers may encompass: (1) theory, methodology, and practice of measurement; (2) design, development and evaluation of instrumentation and measurement systems and components used in generating, acquiring, conditioning and processing signals; (3) analysis, representation, display, and preservation of the information obtained from a set of measurements; and (4) scientific and technical support to establishment and maintenance of technical standards in the field of Instrumentation and Measurement.

-When submitting a paper, please note the if your paper is not within the scope of the Transactions, it will not be considered a “proper submission” and will not go through the review process.
-Consequently, it will be returned to the authors with “no decision, as per IEEE PSPB section 8.2.2.A.3d which requires that: “The subject and contents of the article meet the scope of the periodical or a specific issue.”
-To avoid such an “administrative rejection”, please ensure you have clearly indicated how your work is within the field of Instrumentation and Measurement (I&M), in addition to placing its novelties and technical improvements (if any) in the proper context of the existing and relevant published literature.
+When submitting a paper, please ensure you have clearly indicated how your work is within the field of Instrumentation and Measurement (I&M), in addition to placing its novelties and contributions in the proper context of the existing I&M literature.
 In other words, in your paper:

 - Highlight the novelty of your work and what it contributes to: methods or instruments for measurement, detection, tracking, monitoring, characterization, identification, estimation, or diagnosis of a physical phenomenon; uniqueness of an application furthering the I&M fields; or measurement theory including uncertainty, calibration, etc. Ideally, this should be made clear in the abstract and/or the introduction.